uncharted-causemos/quickstart/README.md

 ```

 ### Infrastructure setup/defaults
-After the infrastructure is brought up ther are a couple of configurations we need to do:
+After the infrastructure is brought up there are a couple of configurations we need to do:

 ##### Prefect setup
-Goto prefect `http://localhost:8080` and create a new "Production" project
+Go to prefect `http://localhost:8080` and create a new "Production" project

 ##### Minio setup
-Goto minio `http://localhost:9000` and create the following buckets
+Go to minio `http://localhost:9000` and create the following buckets
  - tiles-v3
  - vector-tiles
  - new-models